jackson-nestelroad/battler/fxlang.md

 - Boolean literals are expressed as `true` or `false`.
 - Number literals are expressed as integers or fractions.
 For example, `10`, `-25`, `1/10` are all valid number literals.
 - String literals are a string of characters, optionally wrapped in single quotes.
 For example, `brn` and `'hello world'` are valid strings.
 Single quotes are required when there is whitespace or non-alphanumeric characters in the string.
-Single quotes are used to avoid needing to escape all string literals, since JSON strictly uses double quoted.
+Single quotes are used to avoid needing to escape all string literals, since JSON strictly uses double quotes.

 Values can also be defined dynamically using variables.
 All variables are prefixed with a `$`.
 For example, `$status`, `$target`, and `$mon_12` are all valid variables.